Jamill-hallak/ERC-4626-implementation/README.md

 Copy code
 npx hardhat test
 Running Unit Tests

-The unit tests cover various functionalities of the MyERC4626Vault contract, including deposits, withdrawals, minting, and redeeming of shares.
+# The unit tests cover various functionalities of the MyERC4626Vault contract, including deposits, withdrawals, minting, and redeeming of shares.
-Example Output
+## Example Output
 Below is a screenshot of the successful unit tests:
 ![Screenshot 2024-07-19 004841](https://github.com/user-attachments/assets/227c2c23-4068-43a3-857f-13f193b1d132)

 ## File Structure
-contracts/
+#contracts/
 MyERC4626Vault.sol: Implementation of the ERC-4626 vault.

 TestERC20.sol: Simple ERC20 token for testing.
-test/
+#test/
-MyERC4626Vault.test.ts: Unit tests for the vault contract. scripts/: Scripts for deploying contracts. typechain/: Generated TypeScript bindings for the contracts.
+MyERC4626Vault.test.ts: Unit tests for the vault contract.

-License
+#License
 This project is licensed under the MIT License.